LJI-Bioinformatics/Excel-Reverse-Complement/README.md

  ## Usage

- The package provides one function the will calculate the reverse complement of a DNA/RNA sequence and it is called as follows:

- =revcom("DNA_SEQUENCE")
+ ### revcom

+ This returns the reverse complement of a DNA or RNA sequence.
+It takes in a string and an optional second parameter specifying whether the string is RNA or DNA:

+ =revcom("DNA/RNA SEQUENCE", isRNA)

- replacing "DNA_SEQUENCE" with the actual sequence or cell reference to be reverse-complemented.
+ replacing "DNA/RNA_SEQUENCE" with the actual sequence or cell reference to be reverse-complemented and isRNA as a 1 if the input sequence is RNA.

  Example:

  =revcom("ATATCGA") will output "TCGATAT"

+ ### complement

+ This returns the complement of a DNA or RNA sequence.
+It takes in a string and an optional second parameter specifying whether the string is RNA or DNA:

+ =complement("DNA/RNA SEQUENCE", isRNA)

+ replacing "DNA/RNA_SEQUENCE" with the actual sequence or cell reference to be complemented and isRNA as a 1 if the input sequence is RNA.

+ Example:

+ =complement("ATATCGA") will output "TATAGCT"

+ ### reverse

+ This returns the reverse of a string.

+ =reverse("String")

+ replacing "String" with the actual string to be reversed or a cell reference.

+ Example:

+ =reverse("ATATCGA") will output "AGCTATA"